-After the 17th century, defensive armour virtually disappeared from the battlefield, in response to the development of firearms and their increase in power and accuracy.
+By the 18th century, defensive armour had virtually disappeared from the battlefield, in response to the development of firearms and their increased power and accuracy.

 Mobility was much more useful to a soldier than heavy armour.

 The British Army gained its nickname the ‘Redcoats’ from the colour of the woollen coats a lot of the regiments wore.

 The 18th and 19th century was a time of ornamental military uniforms.
 By mass-producing uniforms, thousands of soldiers could be equipped quickly and standard sizes and designs were easier to replace on campaign.
 These colourful uniforms eventually gave way in the late-19th century to the khaki tunics more suited for actual combat.